lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 - Installing Binaries with [homebrew](http://brew.sh/)
 - Installing Apps with [homebrew cask](http://caskroom.io/)
 - Backing up and Restoring Configuration with [mackup](https://github.com/lra/mackup)
-- Great Mac settings for hackers using [osx-for-hackers.sh](https://gist.github.com/brandonb927/3195465) (modified)
+- Solid Mac defaults for hackers using [osx-for-hackers.sh](https://gist.github.com/brandonb927/3195465) (modified)
 - Bringing it all together with [dots](https://github.com/matthewmueller/dots)

 ## Installing Binaries with Homebrew

 Homebrew is a community-driven package installer and an essential tool for every hacker's toolkit.
 Homebrew automates the setup, compiling and linking of binaries.
-It also manages updates and uninstalling a binary is a breeze.
+It also makes updates and uninstalling a binary a breeze.

 This is the first thing you should install on a fresh mac.
 Drop this snippet in a bash script to make sure homebrew gets installed: